doxulo/FtcRobotController-master/README.md

    LED blocks and Java class do not work
  * Fixes match logging for Op Modes that contain special characters in their names
  * Fixes Driver Station OpMode controls becoming unresponsive if the Driver Station was set to the landscape layout and an OnBotJava build was triggered while an OpMode was running
- * Fixes the Driver Station app closing itself when it is switched away from, or the screen is turned off
+ * Fixes the Driver Station app closing itseLF when it is switched away from, or the screen is turned off
  * Fixes "black swirl of doom" (Infinite "configuring Wi-Fi Direct" message) on older devices
  * Updates the wiki comment on the OnBotJava intro page